Xiutecuhtli/first-person-mouse-tracker/README.md

 # How to make the background transparent in OBS

-You can make OBS display it as a transparent background with an opaque green dot (although it will only be transparent in OBS. the tracker itself will still have an opaque background).
+The tracker's background is opaque.
+But you can make it display in OBS as having a transparent background and opaque green dot instead.
 To do this:

-1. While the mouse detector is running, in OBS in the Sources tab add a Window Capture and set its Window as MouseDetector.exe.
+1. Have the mouse detector running and unminimized, and OBS open.
+2. In the Sources tab of OBS, add a new source, choose Window Capture and set its Window as MouseDetector.exe.
-2. In the Sources tab, right click that Window Capture and click Filters, then add an Effect Filter and choose Color Key.
+3. In the Sources tab, rightclick that Window Capture and click Filters, then add an Effect Filter and choose Chroma Key.
-3. Click the Color Key and change its settings to Key Color Type: Custom Color, Key Color: #f0f0f0, Similarity: 50, Smoothness: 50, Opacity: 1.0000, Contrast: 0.00, Brightness: 0.0000, Gamma: 0.00.
-4. Add another Effect Filter and choose Chroma Key.
-Click it and change its settings to Key Color Type: Magenta, Similarity: 400, Smoothness: 80, Key Color Spill Reduction: 100, Opacity: 1.0000, Contrast: 0.00, Brightness: 0.0000, Gamma: 0.00
+4. Click the Chroma Key and change its settings to Key Color Type: Magenta, Similarity: 400, Smoothness: 80, Key Color Spill Reduction: 100, Opacity: 1.0000, Contrast: 0.00, Brightness: 0.0000, Gamma: 0.00.
-5. Exit the filters panel, and in the Sources tab, add another Window Capture and set its Window as MouseDetector.exe.
-6. In the Sources tab, right click this Window Capture and click Filters, then add an Effect Filter and choose Chroma Key.
-Click it and change its settings to Key Color Type: Magenta, Similarity: 400, Smoothness: 80, Key Color Spill Reduction: 100, Opacity: 0.0050, Contrast: 0.00, Brightness: 0.0000, Gamma: 0.00.
+5. Add another Effect Filter and now choose Color Key.
+Click it and change its settings to Key Color Type: Custom Color, Key Color: #f0f0f0, Similarity: 50, Smoothness: 50, Opacity: 1.0000, Contrast: 0.00, Brightness: 0.0000, Gamma: 0.00.
+6. Exit the filters panel, and repeat steps 2-4, except with Opacity: 0.0050.
+You could change this number to make the background more or less transparent.
-7. Exit the filters panel, and in the Sources tab, shift click both Window Captures and right click the selection and click Group Selected Items
+7. Exit the filters panel, and in the Sources tab, shift click both of the Window Captures.
+Right click one of them and click Group Selected Items.
-8. In the OBS display, drag the mouse detector around as needed.
+8. In the OBS display, you can now click and drag the mouse detector box around or resize it as needed.

-If you want a different amount of transparency, change step 6's Opacity: 0.0050 to a different number.

 # Tips

 I am using Visual Studio to run this program.
 OBS can't display the mouse tracker if it's minimized, but putting it behind other windows/tabs or dragging it partially offscreen is fine.
 Sometimes I have noticed that the background of the tracker looks like a glitchy copy of another part of the screen, but that can be fixed by minimizing and unminimizing the tracker.
-I'm pretty sure I have fixed this bug but sometimes the dot will somehow reach a NaN position which makes the dot disappear.
-If it still happens, you have to close the tracker and reopen it.
+Sometimes the dot used to somehow get a NaN position which made the dot disappear.
+I think I fixed that but if it still happens, you have to close the tracker and reopen it.
+You can resize and recolor things in OBS or by changing numbers in the Program.cs file.

 # License